-5.)
-WikiLeaks: Roger Stone admits he was in contact with Guccifer2.0 and WikiLeaks He knew about upcoming releases of stolen documents.
+7.)
+Stone: Roger Stone admits he was in contact with Guccifer2.0 (who was a Russian agent) and WikiLeaks/Julian Assange.
+He knew about upcoming releases of stolen documents.
 He received stolen DCCC data from Guccifer2.0 through a Republican operative named Andrew Nevins.
-Donald Trump Jr. also exchanged direct messages with WikiLeaks.
-A company hired by the Trump campaign reached out to WikiLeaks and offered to help them sort through the hacked emails.

 And in light of those facts, a plausible worst case scenario...